 - Thomas the Twin (31)is traditionally from Syria, but he went to India as a missionary, so made him a sailor.
 He wears a turban, short beard, and a bright-colored sari.

 - Judas (33)is from Kerioth in Judea and was their egotistical treasurer.
 He wears a colored tunics and a white Roman toga.

 SYNOPSIS OF PILOT

-ACT ONE: Andrew and Philip meet several times to make sure they have found all the prophecies of the God-King.
-Then they hear John, the hermit priest, has seen the God-King himself.
-Andrew and Philip go on the highway to find John.
-In their caravan they ask around day after day to see if anyone knows where John is.
+Andrew leaves the next morning and Philip surprises him, all packed and ready to go with him.
+Roman legionnaires and revolutionaries fight each other on the highway.
+In their caravan, they ask around day after day to see if anyone knows where John is.
 They go into a town and a man in a tavern sends them on a wild goose chase in the wrong direction.
 Finally, they realize, “We’re lost.”

 BRIEF SYNOPSIS OF THE ENTIRE SERIES – Season 1 – HEARTS AFIRE; Season 2 – DREAM MAKER; Season 3 – FOLK HERO; Season 4 – FLOOD GATES; Season 5 – PROMISE KEEPER; Season 6 – SHADOW OF DEATH; Season 7 – COME FLY WITH ME; Season 8 – STAR SONG (How it All Began)

 True story is emphasized with subtitles of dates and places through the action.

 Today’s young people like to participate and do things on their i-phones.
 The audience gets to vote on the ending of each episode.